Driving Hand Signals

 Extend the right hand at shoulder level with palm facing downward, and wave it downwards and upwards.

-Why might you need driving hand signals
+When you may need driving hand signals

 The most essential reason for the use of hand signals is if your vehicle has electronic signalling failure, or more commonly if an indicator bulb fails.
 It’s unlikely that with modern reliable technology that the electronics or wiring that control external lights will fail on a vehicle, but it can happen.
 In fact it happened to me whilst teaching a learner driver.
 When we had stopped the car, a courteous driver kindly informed me that we had absolutely no brake lights.
 This is clearly dangerous, but if you’re in a position where you cannot leave the car, you must give drivers behind a hand signal to inform them that you are slowing or stopping.